KevinMidboe/ISPDowntimeMonitor/README.md

 Can also set `pdfFilename` to overwrite filename prefix (default: `telenor-downtime`).

 # Usage
 We have two commands `start` & `scrape`.
-Start boots calls express server to start to server webpage for visual representation of data; and Scrape for checking and logging contents of ISP monitor page.
+Start boots express serving the website for visual representation of downtime data; and Scrape for checking and logging contents of ISP monitor page.

 Start the webserver:
 ```bash